gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 ### Obtaining data from NHANES API

-I used the NHANES API to obtain the data that interest me, one by one, and merged them into a single df.
+I used the NHANES API to obtain the datasets that interest me, one by one, and merged them into a single df.
 Below there is an example using the NHANES demographic data.

 ``` r
 DEMOG0506 <- nhanes('DEMO_D') ##DEMOGRAPHICS 05-06